Art

 Use practice-based visual inquiry to explore Aotearoa New Zealand's Maori context and another cultural context.

-Internal Assessment 1.2
+Internal Assessment 1.2 Offered as further development and credits.

 Produce resolved artwork appropriate to established art making conventions.